boilingdata/boilingdata-dsa-sdk/README.md

 ## Boiling Apps

 APIs, applications, code, etc. can be integrated into [BoilingData](https://www.boilingdata.com/) as SQL Tables.
 We call these Boiling Apps.
 A Boiling App is a JSON formatted string that describes 1) required parameters and a 2) JS function template string.

 That's all what is required.
-No compiling, transpiling, or packaging.
+No compiling, no transpiling, no packaging.
+Just a JSON file.

-Boiling renders the function tamplate with the parameters parsed from the SQL and calls it with a pre-defined set of input parameters, like with an instantiation of the NodeJS AWS SDK (`aws-sdk`).
+Boiling renders the function template with the parameters parsed from the SQL and calls it with a pre-defined set of input parameters (Boiling Apps API), like with an instantiation of the NodeJS AWS SDK (`aws-sdk`).

 > You can install Boiling Apps into Boiling and use them in your SQL with the Table Function SQL syntax (`apps.awssdk('S3','listObjectsV2','{"Bucket":"myBucket"}','.Contents')`).
 See www.boilingdata.com on how to manage your Boiling Apps (list, install, update, etc.).